Oil Field Accident Lawyers

 How to Connect with Oil Field Accident Lawyers

 Patterson Legal Group, LC offers free preliminary reviews of oil field worker injury claims.
-Based on your specific circumstances, our team may refer you to a trusted legal representative in Kansas, Missouri, Nebraska, and Wyoming.
+Based on your specific circumstances, our team may refer you to a trusted legal representative in Kansas, Missouri, and Oklahoma.

 If you, or someone you love, has suffered an injury because of unsafe conditions at an oil field, contact our staff 24/7 for a free case evaluation at 888-687-2400, through the Internet via LiveChat, or by sharing your details through an encrypted contact form.